as-ideas/oil/README.md

 </script>
 ```

-* Write your locale object directly to AS_OIL.LOCALE (middle priority)
+* Write your locale object directly to AS_OIL.CONFIG.LOCALE (middle priority)

 ```javascript
 <script>